lubenicapp/djangodex/README.md

 ## Setup

+### Setup environment variables

-Rename sample.env as .env and configure variable if needed
+Rename sample.env as .env and configure variable if you want to use custom configuration

+### Run the containers

-run `docker-compose --env-file .env up --build`
+run `docker-compose --env-file .env up --build` in a terminal

+### Seed the database

-at this point, the database is empty.
-I will write later the auto setup but for the moment
+at this point, the tables are created but the database is empty.

-in the terminal, run:
+in another terminal, run:

 `docker exec -it pokedex_db psql -U joe -d djangodex`

 then paste the content of the file data/seed.sql

-sorry for the inconvenience, will improve later

-&nbsp;

-You should be able to access http://0.0.0.0:8000/pokedex

-You should be able to access http://0.0.0.0:8000/pokedex/14

-You can also access '/pokemon/'

-and send a post request to /pokemon/create
+## Usage

+The API provide those routes:

+GET -  /pokedex/
+GET -  /pokedex/<id>

+GET -  /pokemon/
+GET -  /pokemon/<id>
+POST - /pokemon/<id>/give-xp
+POST - /pokemon/create

-a notebook helper is provided in tools to try some routes
+To try the POST routes, a notebook is provided in tools/demo.ipynb with which you can experiment a basic usage.

-## Explanation for solution
+## Exercise completion

+### Basic requirements

+Not done:
+- /pokedex/ filter on types and other attributes

+### Bonus
+Done:
+- docker file
+- docker-compose POSTGRES